aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

         # Rack is used for documentation purposes only.
         rack: <str>

-        # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
-        digital_twin:

-          # Setting this flag to `false` will exclude the endpoint and all associated switch ports from the:
-          #   - generated Digital Twin topology file.
-          #   - generated structured and rendered EOS configuration.
-          # This setting overrides global `digital_twin.endpoints.enabled` flag.
-          enabled: <bool; default=True>

         # A list of adapters, group by adapters leveraging the same port-profile.
         adapters: